reduxjs/redux/docs/usage/ImplementingUndoHistory.md

 This was all very informative, but can't we just drop a library and use it instead of implementing `undoable` ourselves?
 Sure, we can!
 Meet [Redux Undo](https://github.com/omnidan/redux-undo), a library that provides simple Undo and Redo functionality for any part of your Redux tree.

 In this part of the recipe, you will learn how to make a small "todo list" app logic undoable.
-You can find the full source of this recipe in the [`todos-with-undo` example that comes with Redux](https://github.com/reduxjs/redux/tree/master/examples/todos-with-undo).
+The complete code for the app is shown below.

 ### Installation